-Nicola has been at Hudgell Solicitors since 2010 and has been qualified as a solicitor since 2006.
-She has led on a broad range of serious and high value injury cases, including fatal accidents.
-These cases often require her to pursue long term rehabilitation packages on behalf of clients who have suffered life changing injuries.
+Nicola has been with Hudgell Solicitors since 2010 and qualified as a solicitor in 2006.
+She has led on a broad range of serious and high value injury cases, including fatal accidents, class actions and has represented families at inquests.

-Nicola has more recently moved to our civil liberties department and now runs a case load including police assault, unlawful arrest, and breaches of a person’s human rights.
-Nicola is also team supervisor for our Criminal Injuries Compensation team and has extensive experience in dealing with Criminal Injuries Compensation claims, representing victims of sexual and domestic abuse as well as those involved in serious assaults leaving them with life changing injuries, she also has also represented clients at appeal hearings.
+She also supervises our Criminal Injuries compensation team and has extensive experience in dealing with claims to the Criminal Injuries Compensation Authority (CICA), representing victims of sexual and domestic abuse as well as those involved in serious assaults leaving them with life changing injuries.

 As part of this work Nicola represents injured survivors of the 2017 Manchester Arena terror attack, some of whom had initial claims rejected and have required representation at appeal hearings.